What Should You Pick For Your Major?

 - Your GPA – Quantum Physics might sound cool, but not if you get a 2.0 as a result.

 - Time Requirements – You also don’t want to spend all your waking hours at the lab, because that reduces networking and activity time.

-- Your Story – Will your major support the “story” you tell interviewers?
-Or will it be as illogical as The Joker?
+- Your Story – Will your major support the “story” you tell to answer the “Walk me through your resume” question?
+Or will it be an illogical, confusing mess?

 - How Bankers View It – They may not know the specifics behind every single major, but they view some as “easy” and some as “hard.”